semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 By default, if files given to `--files` are not found in the host, they are not injected into the docker container and the job will be executed as normal.
 If you want to fail the job instead, set `fail-on-missing-files` to true.

+### `fail-on-pre-job-hook-error`

+Controls whether the agent should fail the job if the pre-job hook configured with `--pre-job-hook-path` fails execution.
+By default, the job won't fail if the pre-job hook fails.

 ### `disconnect-after-job`

 By default, an agent does not disconnect from Semaphore and shut down after completing a job.
 If you want to disconnect from Semaphore instead, set `disconnect-after-job` to true.